Priory Street, Nelson BB9

-The original appearance of the church is shown at figure 1.
-It was built with a view to future eastward extension, and the east end had a temporary brick wall (figure 2).
+The original appearance was built with a view to future eastward extension, and the east end had a temporary brick wall.
 In 1911, Miss Halliwell donated a high altar of marble and alabaster on a base of red sandstone (by Earp, Hobbs & Millar of Manchester).
 In 1930, a new organ was installed.

 The diamond jubilee was celebrated with an extension to the church, fulfilling the original plans.
 However, in order to reduce cost, the extension was built of brick rather than stone.
 The identity of the architect for this work, if there was one, has not been established.
 The total cost was £16,000.
 It was opened by Bishop Beck on 15 June 1957.

 In 1966, a forward altar was installed, followed in 1979 by a new altar as part of a reordering scheme.
 In 1970 the infants’ school next to the church moved to a new site and the building came to be used as a parish hall.
 In 1995, the church was reordered with new marble sanctuary furnishings, and church and presbytery were redecorated for the 1996 centenary.
 On 2 June 1996, the church was consecrated by Bishop Kelly, and on 8 June a centenary Mass was held by Cardinal Hume.
 The church is now served from Colne, as part of the parish of the Good Shepherd.